January 28, 2020

 hUC-MSC Expansion in Scalable Bioreactor Technologies

-hUC-MSCs derived from three different donors were cultured in a xeno-free (XF), fed-batch suspension 100mL bioreactor system according to RoosterBio’s bioreactor process recommendations. hUC-MSCs from all three donors reached high cell densities of between 0.8 x 106and 1.2 x 10cells/mL after five days of culture (Figure 1).
+hUC-MSCs derived from three different donors were cultured in a xeno-free (XF), fed-batch suspension 100mL bioreactor system according to RoosterBio’s bioreactor process recommendations. hUC-MSCs from all three donors reached high cell densities of between 0.8 x 106and 1.2 x 106 cells/mL after five days of culture (Figure 1).
 Previous experience with bone marrow derived hMSCs suggests that bioreactor systems can be scaled to larger volumes such as 3, 15, and 50L systems with similar or even improved cell growth (6).

 Figure 1: hUC-MSCs reach new expansion potential.